MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 # RatingView

-The CommunityToolKit MAUI `RatingView` is a control designed to provide developers with a flexible and customizable rating mechanism, similar to those used on popular review and feedback platforms.
+The .NET MAUI Community Toolkit `RatingView` is a control designed to provide developers with a flexible and customizable rating mechanism, similar to those used on popular review and feedback platforms.

 ## Syntax